Lasdina/online-retail-II-end-to-end-analysis/README.md

-# End-to-end B2B data analysis: Transforming flat-file retail transactions into relational database insights using SQL, Python (Pandas), and Tableau
+# Transforming flat-file retail transactions into relational database insights using SQL, Python (Pandas), and Tableau
 # A. Business Understanding & Context

 Background: The company is a global wholesale (B2B) distributor specializing in unique giftware products.